flashcordon/big-history/A-lire.md

 exoplanet at a distance of up to 30 parsecs with a few 10 km-scale resolution on its surface.
 - [Thresholds in Origins of life scenarios](https://www.cell.com/iscience/pdf/S2589-0042(20)30953-6.pdf) - Jeancolas et al (2021)
+> Thresholds are widespread in origin of life scenarios, from the emergence of chirality, to the appearance of vesicles, of autocatalysis, all the way up to Darwinian evolution.
+> the
+most studied thresholds is Eigen’s ‘‘error threshold,’’ which constrains replication-based scenarios of early genetic polymers
+> A number of other prebiotic transi- tions invoke thresholds explicitly or implicitly: for instance, the appearance of homochirality (Budin and Szostak, 2010; Hawbaker and Blackmond, 2019), replication (Kauffman, 1986; Szathma ́ry, 2006), compart- mentalization (Hargreaves et al., 1977), or Darwinian evolution
+> The prebiotic synthesis of the building blocks of life (i.e., amino acids, nucleic acids, sugars, fatty acids) requires reactants to reach sufficient concentrations for the reactions to take place, hence the existence of concentration thresholds.
+Concentration thresholds can be overcome by acting on physical-chemical conditions resulting from enclosure into vesicles (Luisi et al., 2014), wet-dry cycles (Nelson et al., 2001), freeze-thaw cycles (Monnard et al., 2003; Trinks et al., 2005), adsorption on mineral surfaces (Lambert, 2008), or thermophoresis effects in hydrother- mal vents (Baaske et al., 2007)
+> The ‘‘progenote stage’’ has been described as a stage where genes heavily ex- change between dividing protocells via horizontal gene transfer (HGT) (Woese and Fox, 1977).
+The transi- tion from dominant HGT to lineages where genetic polymers and compartments are strongly correlated has been coined the ‘‘Darwinian threshold’’ (Woese, 2002)
+> In contrast, other authors posit the advent of Darwinian evolution before the appearance of proto- cells
+> So far, we have analyzed single threshold transitions.
+However, origin of life scenarios combine multiple transi- tions (Szathma ́ry, 2015; Sole ́, 2016 ).
+There are to date only a few attempts to assemble complete detailed sce- narios (Martin et al., 2003; Damer and Deamer, 2020).
+> Such threshold articulations in origin of life scenarios also make sense in light of the concept of lifeness (also referred to as aliveness or life index) proposed by several authors (Bruylants et al., 2010; Sutherland, 2017; Mala- terre and Chartier, 2019).
+Lifeness stands for a scale where so-called infrabiological systems (Szathma ́ry, 2005) are positioned between a non-living state and a living state.
+It remains debated which quantities or measures best account for lifeness.
+For instance, Bedau (2012) proposes a discrete scale from 0 to 9 depending on the number of interactions between three subsystems: container, metabolism, and program, whereas Malaterre and Chartier (2019) propose a multidimensional gradual scale that integrates system and environment-related functions.
 - [Reductionism vs. emergence: Are you “nothing but” your atoms?](https://bigthink.com/13-8/reductionism-vs-emergence-science-philosophy) - Adam Frank (2021)
 - [Mon mémoire en 400 mots : Frédéric Genest](http://www.exoplanetes.umontreal.ca/mon-memoire-en-400-mots-frederic-genest/) - Irex
 - [Chemistry of the universe](https://chandra.si.edu/chemistry/?fbclid=IwAR2qhlmGbZMgfQjTLm-NnzdG1bxofKi_sgxtC2WXqwq2GH_df2e6NgN_ZGI) - Chandra